openhive-network/condenser/src/app/help/en/faq.md

 <a href="#Table_of_Contents_Blockchain">^</a>
 # Security

-## <span id="How_can_I_keep_my_Hive_account_secure">How can I keep my Hive account secure?</span>
+## <span id="What_do_I_need_to_do_in_order_to_secure_my_account">What do I need to do in order to secure my account?</span>

-<b>Save your master password and keep it somewhere safe.</b>

-Only log into your account using the key with the appropriate permissions for what you are doing:
-- Posting key for every day logins
-- Active key when necessary for transfers, power ups, etc.
-- Master password or owner key when changing the password

-Again, <b>save your master password</b> and keep it safe!
-If logging in with your post key, make sure you don't overwrite or misplace your original master password.

-It is not recommended to share your password or keys with any third party site.
+Unlike with centralized services, **there is usually no way to recover your account if you lose your password or owner key!** Account recoveries are possible only under very specific conditions.
+This is why it is extremely important that you save and backup your password somewhere safe.
+It is strongly recommended that you store an offline copy in case of a hard drive failure or other calamity.
+Consider digital offline storage, such as an external disk or flash drive, as well as printed paper stored in a fireproof safe.
+Use a safe deposit box for best redundancy.

+If you leak your private key to another user or a third-party website, that user or website will have full access to your account.
+This means they can steal it, as well as the funds inside of it.
+It is therefore not recommended to enter your private key information with any other user or third-party website.
+If you believe your account has been compromised, you should change your password/keys right away.

+Each account has multiple keys, which each have different levels of authority: owner, active, posting, and memo.
+The information on the different types of keys and their purposes, as well as more information on password and key security, can be found in the following section.

 <a href="#Table_of_Contents_Security">^</a>
-## <span id="Why_should_I_be_careful_with_my_master_password">Why should I be careful with my master password?</span>

-The master password is used to derive all keys for your account, including the owner key.
-If someone has access to your master password, they can steal your account and all of the tokens in it.

-<a href="#Table_of_Contents_Security">^</a>
-## <span id="Why_is_the_master_password_a_long_string_of_gibberish">Why is the master password a long string of gibberish?</span>

-The password has to be long and random for maximum account security.

-<a href="#Table_of_Contents_Security">^</a>
 ## <span id="What_are_my_different_keys_for">What are my different keys for?</span>

+Only log into your account using the key with the appropriate permissions for what you are doing:

 **Posting key** - The posting key allows accounts to post, comment, edit, vote, reblog, and follow or mute other accounts.
 Most users should be logging into Hive every day with the posting key.
 You are more likely to have your password or key compromised the more you use it so a limited posting key exists to restrict the damage that a compromised account key would cause.

-**Active key** - The active key is meant for more sensitive tasks such as transferring funds, power up/down transactions, converting Hive Dollars, voting for witnesses, updating profile details and avatar, and placing a market order.
+**Active key** - The active key is meant for more sensitive tasks such as transferring funds, power up/down (staking and unstaking) transactions, converting Hive Dollars, voting for witnesses, updating profile details, voting on DHF proposals and placing market orders.

-**Memo key** - Currently the memo key is not used.
+**Memo key** - The memo key is used for encrypting and decrypting encrypted messages within the memo parameter of fund transfers.

 **Owner key** - The owner key is only meant for use when necessary.
-It is the most powerful key because it can change any key of an account, including the owner key.
+It is the most powerful key because it can change any key of an account.
+It is used for recovering accounts and regenerating other keys as well as setting a new password.
 Ideally it is meant to be stored offline, and only used to recover a compromised account.

+<a href="#Table_of_Contents_Security">^</a>
+## <span id="Why_should_I_be_careful_with_my_master_password">Why should I be careful with my master password?</span>

+The master password is a seed that is used to derive all keys for your account, including the owner key.
+If someone has access to your master password, they can get full control of your account and all the funds in it.

 <a href="#Table_of_Contents_Security">^</a>

 ## <span id="What_do_I_do_if_I_lost_my_password_keys">What do I do if I lost my password/keys?</span>

 There is no way to recover your account if you lose your password or owner key!
 Because your account has real value, it is **very important** that you save your master password somewhere safe where you will not lose it.